fluidex/fluidex.github.io/content/pages/about/index.en.md

 ### Flexible and efficient AMM algorithm

+FluiDex uses the [Differential AMM](/en/blog/damm/) we propose, which can noticeably increase the capital efficiency and optimize orderbook depth, can can support both orderbook and AMM seamlessly.
+FluiDex team itself can also brigde external liquidity from other DEXs/CEXs, to offer better liquidity.

 ### Permissionless listing

 Anyone can list a ERC20 token on FluiDex permissionlessly.
 And a project team can adjust liquidity distribution by AMM parameters, for